-To quote the authors of Mastering BEA WebLogic Server: Best Practices for Building and Deploying J2EE Applications: "Good application performance starts with good application design.
+To quote the authors of Oracle WebLogic Server: Optimizing WebLogic Server Performance: "Good application performance starts with good application design.
 Overly-complex or poorly-designed applications will perform poorly regardless of the system-level tuning and best practices employed to improve performance."
 In other words, a poorly designed application can create unnecessary bottlenecks.
 For example, resource contention could be a case of poor design, rather than inherent to the application domain.